SovereignCloudStack/website/_i18n/en/_posts/blog/2023-09-05-progress-openstack-cli-with-federation.md

 During an SCS presentation we discovered that hitting logout in OpenStack Horizon fooled you to believe that you where actually logged out.
-But with federated login we found that you would be logged in again immediately without entering your password as the Keycloak session did not get terminated and so the OpenID Connect token was stil valid.
-After some expermentation and research we found that this problem was well know to OpenStack developers to such an extent that there was a blog article explaining how to address that.
+But with federated login we found that you would be logged in again immediately without entering your password as the Keycloak session did not get terminated and so the OpenID Connect token was still valid.
+After some experimentation and research we found that this problem was well know to OpenStack developers to such an extent that there was a blog article explaining how to address that.
 In the weekly SIG IAM meeting we discussed this and a colleague from Wavestack explained that they found an even better solution.